kalinlau/cs61a_2022summar/README.md

 Projects, Labs, HWs, Discs and Notes about CS61A.
 This is an awesome class that everyone should take.

-Topics that refreshes myself are:
+Topics that refreshes me are:

 - Environment Diagram and PythonTutor: that's how you should think of programming
 - Recursive: This time not Fibbnacci sequence, quite boring.
 Understanding of Recursion can be 3 level: